msa-em/nanocartography/02_orientation.md

 these six formulae will be the basis set.
-In the following derivation of the tip/tilt map the utilization of diffraction and crystallographic terminology will be utilized but only as a frame of reference and not in terms of the electron beam interaction (i.e., traces of planes and not g vectors or Kikuchi bands).
+In the following derivation of the tip/tilt map the utilization of diffraction and crystallographic terminology will be utilized but only as a frame of reference and not in terms of the electron beam interaction (i.e., traces of planes and not **g** vectors or Kikuchi bands).

 In practice, the manner in which a microscopist interacts with a crystalline sample is at the most basic level through diffraction spots or Kikuchi lines.
-While the principle knowledge of what these optical markers represent goes to a fundamental understanding of electron beam interactions with samples, at the very core of electron microscopy as an observational tool, the understanding of these as {u}`fiduciary markers` for roadmaps provides the basis for
+While the principal knowledge of what these optical markers represent goes to a fundamental understanding of electron beam interactions with samples, at the very core of electron microscopy as an observational tool, the understanding of these as {u}`fiduciary markers` for roadmaps provides the basis for